compare

 Domestic students also contribute to student services and amenities via an annual fee.

-For more details on scholarships and financial support, visit the Swinburne website or speak with a Course Consultant!
+For more details on scholarships and financial support, visit the Swinburne website or speak with our Course Consultant team today!

 Career Outcomes